infa-amohanda/testing/README.md

-# interiors
+# Testing repo
-It shows data of interiors
+It shows data of testing tools.